bulkh/OneTwo/README.md

 - 720x720
 - 1280x720*

 *I made 1280x720 resolution to look nice on HDMI output, so on TrimUI Smart Pro scaling will look too tiny.
-Will add support for it later, when it will be official supported by muOS.
+Will add support for it later, when it will be officialy supported by muOS.

 ### Color schemes:
 - Dark